Migos' Offset, husband of Cardi B, arrested on felony gun charges in Georgia

-JONESBORO, Ga. -- Offset of the hip-hop group Migos is facing two felony gun charges after he and his bodyguard were pulled over outside of Atlanta.
+JONESBORO, Ga. -- Offset, one-third of the rap trio Migos, is facing two felony gun charges after he and his bodyguard were pulled over outside of Atlanta.
 Clayton County Police Sgt.
 Ashanti Marbury told WXIA-TV that an officer pulled over a Porsche 911 Friday afternoon for failing to maintain its lane.

 The 26-year-old is on probation for a 2015 arrest on drugs and weapons charges.
 He is now charged with possession of a firearm by a felon and possession of a weapon during a crime.
 He also faces misdemeanor charges for marijuana possession and making an improper lane change.
 It is unclear whether he has an attorney.